Fireblend/AutoDataBasics/README.md

 sergiome@gmail.com
 p455w0rd
 ```
+* On DataBasics, **[create as many Favorite/Memorized](https://databasics.atlassian.net/wiki/spaces/PG6/pages/526544/Favorites+Timesheet) rows as you will need** to cover your timesheet entries.
+For example, create one for your project, one for vacations, and so on.

 ### Filling your Timesheet
 Anytime you want to fill your timesheet, prepare a ``timesheet.txt`` file following the format detailed below and place it in the same directory as the script, auth and driver.
 Each line in this file corresponds to a timesheet entry, with each value separated by commas.